ngram-lab/al-folio/_pages/courses.md

 <li><a href="https://www.cics.umass.edu/">CICS</a> offers <a href="https://www.cics.umass.edu/degrees">several undergraduate majors</a>, including both Computer Science and Informatics.
 <!-- The CS major includes an NLP concentration [TODO updated link?]. -->
 </li>
-<li>Linguistics, in collaboration with CICS, offers a degree in Computational Linguistics.
+<li><a href="https://www.umass.edu/linguistics/">Linguistics</a>, in collaboration with CICS, offers a degree in Computational Linguistics.
 The normal <a href="https://www.umass.edu/linguistics/linguistics-major">Linguistics major</a> may be appropriate as well.</li>
 <li>NLP and NLP-related coursework can of course be included in many other majors, though be aware that availability may be an issue for certain courses.</li>
 </ul>

 <p>Masters:</p>
 <ul>
 <li><a href="https://www.cics.umass.edu/degree-program/masters">Computer Science MS</a> program in CICS.
 See also its <a href="https://www.cics.umass.edu/grads/data-science-concentration-elective-requirements">Data Science concentration</a>.</li>
-<li><a href="https://www.umass.edu/sbs/data-analytics-and-computational-social-science-program">Data Analytics and Computational Social Science Program</a>.
+<li><a href="https://www.umass.edu/sbs/data-analytics-and-computational-social-science-program">Data Analytics and Computational Social Science Program</a> in <a href="https://www.umass.edu/sbs/">SBS</a>.
 </li>
 </ul>